 - 50% higher productivity

-At Windstream Enterprise, we heartily agree with HBR’s assessment.
-In that spirit of mutual respect between the organization and its employees, here are some tips from Buffer we’d like to share for keeping morale up for home-based workers and establishing trust.
+At Windstream Enterprise, we agree with HBR’s assessment.
+In the spirit of mutual respect between the organization and its employees, here are some tips from Let’s Roam we’d like to share for keeping morale up for home-based workers and establishing trust.

-According to a study by Elsevier, a leader’s level of positivity and transparency directly impacts the employee’s trust of that leader.
-That’s why being transparent about business developments as they unfold is crucial to building trust.
+Positive leadership and transparency directly affect employee trust in a leader.
+Organizing regular meetings and staying transparent about business developments is vital to building trust.
 Take advantage of your integrated collaboration tools, like Slack and Microsoft Teams, for quick updates.
 For larger announcements, consider a video town hall.

 Get to know each other

-For a home-based worker, work-life balance isn’t a fixed equation, it’s more of a blend of both.
-Depending on whether they’re single, married or have children, life for one employee can look very different from another.
-Flexibility—both from the employer and the employee—is key to making it work.
+Work-life balance isn’t a fixed equation for a home-based worker—it’s more of a blend of both.
+One employee’s life may look very different from another’s.
+Flexibility, both from the employer and the employee, is key to making it work.
 If you’re a home-based worker, here are some practical tips inspired by Glassdoor to help you find the right balance.